The gateway.expected_data_nodes

 - Recommendation: Set this to the number of data nodes in your cluster

 This setting is part of the gateway module, which handles cluster state persistence across full cluster restarts.
 When set to a value greater than zero, Elasticsearch will wait for the specified number of data nodes to join the cluster before starting the recovery process.
-This helps ensure that all expected data is available before the cluster becomes operational.
+This helps ensure that all necessary data is available for a complete recovery.

 Version Information